Softcatala/transcribe-service/README.md

 docker-run
 ```

-And open http://localhost:8700/hello to test the service
+And open http://localhost:8700/hello to verify that the service works.

+Also in the [html-client](html-client) directory you have a simple HTML client to test the service.